julia-actions/setup-julia/README.md

 #### Examples

 - `1.2.0` is a valid semver version.
 The action will try to download exactly this version.
 If it's not available, the build step will fail.
-- `1.0.x` is a version range that will match the highest available Julia version that starts with `1.0`, e.g. `1.0.5`.
+- `1.0` is a version range that will match the highest available Julia version that starts with `1.0`, e.g. `1.0.5`.
 - `^1.3.0-rc1` is a caret version range that includes preleases.
 It matches all versions `≥ 1.3.0-rc1` and `< 1.4.0`.

 Internally the action uses node's semver package to resolve version ranges.
 Its [documentation](https://github.com/npm/node-semver#advanced-range-syntax) contains more details on the version range syntax.

-#### WARNING: Version ranges are experimental and potentially unstable
+#### WARNING: Version ranges are experimental and potentially out of date

-For now, the action fetches the list of available Julia releases from the GitHub API.
-During testing it has happened that the host the action runner was on was hit by rate limiting.
-If this happens, the action falls back to a hardcoded list of releases.
+Currently the list of available versions is hardcoded.
+You have to use the latest version of the action to be able to install the latest Julia versions.
 Once available we will use a list of versions provided on julialang.org.

 ### Matrix Testing